-4.3.1.5 General procedure for making observations
+4.23.1.5 General procedure for making observations

-The procedures outlined in Volume I, Chapter 2, for the measurement of temperature should be followed, in addition to the following procedures:
+The procedures outlined in PartVolume I, Chapter 2, for the measurement of temperature should be followed, in addition to the following procedures:

 - (a) If the wet-bulb sleeve, wick or water has to be changed, this should be done sufficiently in advance of the observation.
-The period required for the correct wet-bulb temperature to be attained will depend upon the type of psychrometer; - (b) The thermometers should be read to the nearest 0.1 degree; - (c) When making an observation, the readings of the two thermometers should, as far as possible, be taken simultaneously (reading first dry-thermometer, then wet-one, finally the dry-one again is a relevant solution), and it should be ascertained that the wet bulb is receiving a sufficient water supply.
+The period required for the correct wet-bulb temperature to be attained will depend upon the type of psychrometer; - (b) The thermometers should be read to the nearest tenth of a 0.1 degree; - (c) When making an observation, the readings of the two thermometers should, as far as possible, be taken simultaneously, (reading first dry-thermometer, then wet-one, finally the dry-one again is a relevant solution), and it should be ascertained that the wet bulb is receiving a sufficient water supply.

-4.3.1.6 Use of electrical resistance thermometers
+4.23.1.6 Use of electrical resistance thermometers

-Precision platinum electrical resistance thermometers are widely used in place of liquid-in-glass thermometers, in particular where remote reading and continuous measurements are required.
-It is necessary to ensure that the devices, and the related electronics, meet the performance requirements.
-These are detailed in Volume I, Chapter 2.
+Precision platinum electrical resistance thermometers are widely used in place of mercuryliquid-inglass thermometers, in particular where remote reading and continuous measurements are required.
+It is necessary to ensure that the devices, and the interfacing electrical circuits selected related electronics, meet the performance requirements.
+These are detailed in Part-Volume I, Chapter 2.
 Particular care should always be taken with regard to self-heating effects in electrical thermometers.